Inequity could slow California's COVID-19 reopening process; Here's why some think it should

 Dr. Reid thinks the equity metric would a positive step, but explains why to some people it's controversial.

-"If you're in a wealthy, protected neighborhood where you're community has done a good job of protecting yourselves against COVID-19, you could be, in theory, held back by your poorer neighbors."
+"If you're in a wealthy, protected neighborhood where your community has done a good job of protecting yourselves against COVID-19, you could be, in theory, held back by your poorer neighbors."

 Dr. Reid says in order to address the pandemic, "we have to address the drivers of inequity in our society."